checkdam/checkdam.github.io/_posts/2025-05-20-free-website.md

 [git guide](https://rogerdudler.github.io/git-guide/)

-When you make a change github will build and publish the new version.
+When you make a change GitHub will build and publish the new version.
 Reload the page after a minute and your changes should show. todo troubleshooting.

 ### Mardown